The Hidden Cost of Structured Generation in LLMs: Draft-Conditioned Constrained Decoding: Conclusion

 \section{Conclusion}

 We studied structured generation under hard constraints, where outputs must be both semantically correct and strictly valid (e.g., JSON schemas, expression grammars, and prover-checked logical forms).
 We showed that standard constrained decoding can be interpreted as repeated reverse-KL projections onto a prefix-valid set, and that its quality degradation is driven by low probability mass on valid continuations, incurring a cumulative ``projection tax'' and trajectory bias.
 Motivated by this view, we proposed {Draft-Conditioned Constrained Decoding (DCCD)}, a training-free two-stage inference procedure that first generates an unconstrained draft (semantic plan) and then performs constrained decoding conditioned on the draft, increasing valid mass \emph{before} projection while retaining exact validity guarantees.
 Across GSM8K variants, MATH500, and FOLIO/Prover9 and model scales from 1B to 14B, DCCD consistently improves strict structured accuracy, enables parameter-efficient model composition, and converts additional test-time compute into larger gains than standard constrained decoding.
-Overall, {decoupling semantic planning from structural enforcement} is a simple, effective recipe for reliable structured generation.